KUTlime/Installation-of-PowerShell-Core-to-Turris-Omnia-LXC-Container/README.md

 ## 3. Deployment of PowerShell Core libraries to LXC container

-Now, let's create a directory for PowerShell Core and step into it.
+Now, let's create a directory for PowerShell Core and set path to it.

 ```
 mkdir -p $HOME/powershell/7-preview && cd $HOME/powershell